 Subscribe to our Road Trip Newsletter for the best in road trip itineraries, tips and gear.

-I moved on to Yazoo City, one of the oddest looking cities I’ve ever seen.
+I moved on to Yazoo City (visitor website), one of the oddest looking cities I’ve ever seen.
 A local resident tried to spice up the downtown and painted the old brick buildings in hues of Caribbean pink, green, and turquoise.

 Strange indeed, but that’s the Delta!
 Yazoo City is also known for a blend of Blues and Gospel music called the Bentonia sound.